Pastoral Relations Council

 - licensing and re-licensing Sacraments Elders, DLM, candidates to administer the sacraments (C2.9).

-- Committee on Ministry Personnel Support (also known as Spiritual Care Network/Pensions) oversees and coordinate the Region’s responsibility to encourage and support Ministry Personnel toward health, joy and excellence in ministry practice in regard to the following:
+- Ministry Personnel Support Committee (also known as Ministry Personnel Support Team) oversees and coordinate the Region’s responsibility to encourage and support Ministry Personnel toward health, joy and excellence in ministry practice.
+Go to the Ministry Personnel Policy & Information page.

-- Lay Leadership (Support) Committee oversees and coordinates the Region’s responsibility to provide ongoing leadership training for lay leaders in regard to the following 188.8.131.52):
+- Lay Leadership Support Committee oversees and coordinates the Regional Council’s responsibility to provide ongoing leadership training for lay leaders.
+Go to the Lay Leaders Policy & Information page.

 Accountability and reporting relationships

-The Pastoral Relations Council is accountable to the Regional Executive Minister
+The Pastoral Relations Council is accountable to the Regional Council Executive Minister.

 - Members of the council will include between six (6) and eight (8) members from across the Pacific Mountain Region chosen for their skills, interest, background and knowledge while honouring geographic, gender, ordered and lay representation balance.